HenryDashwood/hakyll-website/things/books.md

 ## 2021

+The Monk - Matthew Lewis

+Lear: The Great Image of Authority - Harold Bloom

+A Casino Odyssey in Cyberspace - Roger Williams

+The Metamorphosis of Prime Intellect - Roger Williams

+Frankenstein: Annotated for Scientists, Engineers, and Creaters of All Kinds (1818) - Mary Shelley

+She Stoops to Conquer - Oliver Goldsmith

 Unfinished Tales - J.R.R.
 Tolkien

 The Red Prince: The Life of John of Gaunt, the Duke of Lancaster - Helen Carr